-To inaugurate the new Ana Hatherly Chair in Portuguese Studies, IES’ Portuguese Studies Program held a conference entitled “Ana Hatherly and the Portuguese Concrete Poetry.”
-Arthur Askins, Professor Em. of Spanish and Portuguese at Berkeley, gave a brief biographical summary of Hatherly’s life, speaking first about her years at Berkeley, where he directed her doctoral dissertation.
+Arthur Askins, Professor Emeritus of Spanish & Portuguese and Hatherly’s dissertation advisor, also gave presentation, beginning with a brief biographical summary of Hatherly’s life and years at Berkeley.
 Describing her as a flawless, mature foreign graduate student who was already well established, he provided the audience with an overview to her research, which centered on Portuguese prose texts of the late 1700-1800’s and how American editors engaged with them.
 He also commented on the intense attention Hatherly paid to the hauntings of writers and described her later attraction to female writers of the 1700-1800s during her subsequent studies in Lisbon.
-This was followed by three lectures in Portuguese on the poetic work of Ana Hatherly, one by Carlos Reis, Professor of Portuguese Literature at the University of Coimbra and current Gulbenkian Chair in Portuguese Studies at UC Berkeley, Ana Marques Gastão, Professor at the University of Lisbon, and Sandra Guerreiro Dias, Professor at the University of Coimbra.
 Later in the day, an accompanying teachers’ workshop on Portuguese poetry took place.

 The events coincided with the Portuguese Heritage Week, which is designated as the second week of March in California.